Shania Twain discography

 In 2002, five years following the original release of Come On Over, came the release of the double-disc album Up!.
-The release became Twain's first number-one album in the US, topping the Billboard 200 for five consecutive weeks.
-Up! sold over 5.4 million copies, yet was certified 11 times platinum (diamond) by the RIAA for being a multi-disc release with over 100 minutes in length (see RIAA certification).
+The release became Twain's first number-one album in the US, debuting with over 874,000 copies on its first week and marking at the time the largest opening sales for a female country album, feature later topped by Taylor Swift in 2010.
+"Up!" remained atop the Billboard 200 for five consecutive weeks.
+It sold over 5.4 million copies, yet was certified 11 times platinum (diamond) by the RIAA for being a multi-disc release with over 100 minutes in length (see RIAA certification).
 Nevertheless, as Twain's third diamond album, it made her the only artist to have three consecutive diamond RIAA certified albums.
 Like her two previous albums, Up! was also certified double diamond in Canada.
-Despite achieving much commercial success, Up! was unable to duplicate the tremendous outcomes of Come on Over.
-It produced eight singles, led by "I'm Gonna Getcha Good!", a song that became the singer's first number-one in Canada.
-In 2004, Twain released a Greatest Hits package that was certified quadruple platinum by the RIAA and spawned three new singles including the hit "Party for Two".
-Concluding a six-year hiatus, Twain released the single "Today Is Your Day" in 2011.
-On September 29, 2017, Twain released her fifth studio album Now.
-The album peaked at number one on the Billboard 200, becoming her second album to top the chart.
+It produced eight singles, led by "I'm Gonna Getcha Good!", song that became the singer's first number-one in Canada.
+The title track, "Ka-Ching!", "She's Not Just A Pretty Face" and "Forever And For Always" also became notable hits across the world, with the third having earned a Grammy Award nomination, and the latter becoming her fourth highest performing single in the United States, certified platinum by the RIAA.
+In 2004, Twain released a Greatest Hits package that was certified quadruple platinum by the RIAA and spawned three new singles, including the US platinum certified "Party For Two", breaking at the time the Guinness World record of fastest-selling compilation album.
+Concluding a six-year hiatus, Twain released the single "Today Is Your Day" in 2011, which peaked within the top 70 on the Billboard Hot 100, and the Lionel Richie duet "Endless Love" in 2012, which became a moderate hit on Adult Contemporary radio and went number one on the Airplay chart.
+She also appeared on Michael Bublé's album Christmas, on a new version of "White Christmas", which figures between Twain's most popular songs, with over 250 million streams as of 2025, often appearing on annual holiday charts.
+Fifteen years after Up!, on September 29, 2017, Twain released her long awaited fifth studio album, Now.
+The album debuted at number one on the Billboard 200, becoming her second album to top the chart, and generated two singles, "Life's About to Get Good" and "Swingin' With My Eyes Closed".
+Supporting a 2022 Netflix original documentary of same name, she released Not Just a Girl (The Highlights), her second greatest hits album.
+In 2023, she released Queen of Me, her sixth studio album, which peaked at number 10 on the Billboard 200 and reached number one in the United Kingdom, pushed by the singles "Waking Up Dreaming" and "Giddy Up!".
+Still in 2023, Twain released "Unhealthy", a collaboration with Anne-Marie, which became a hit in Europe, reaching number one in Slovakia and number 18 on the UK Singles Chart, also earning her highest streaming numbers in years.